Hanan-Abdulwahab-Siala/ThesisArtifacts/README.md

 - Methods only *(default)*.

 **b) OCL Specifications**
-- Apply post-processing using **`PostprocessingOCL`** to convert LLM output into OCL specification files.
+- Apply post-processing using **`PostprocessingOCL`** Python script to convert LLM output into OCL specification files.

 ---